Finding of Moses: Visualizing the biblical account

 The biblical account allows for a variety of compositions.
-There are several different moments in the story, which are quite often compressed or combined in depictions, and the moment shown, and even the identity of the figures, is often unclear.
+There are different moments in the story, which are quite often compressed or combined in depictions, and the moment shown, and even the identity of the figures, is often unclear.
 In particular, Miriam and Moses's mother, traditionally given the name Jochabed, may be thought to be included in the group around the princess.

-The Hebrew word usually translated as "basket" in verse 3 can also mean "ark", or small boat.
-Both vessels appear in art, the ark in fact represented as though made of stiff sheets like solid wood, rather than the ark of bulrushes preferred in recent religious traditions.
-The basket, usually with a rounded shape, is more common in Christian art (at least in the Western Church), and the ark more so in Jewish and Byzantine art; it is also used in the Islamic miniature described below.
-In all traditions most depictions show a stretch of open river with few reeds, and the vessel is sometimes seen drifting along in the flow.
-Exceptions are many 19th-century depictions, and some in late medieval manuscripts of the Bible Moralisée type.
+The Hebrew word usually translated as "basket" in verse 3 can also mean ark or small boat.
+The basket, usually with a rounded shape, is more common in Latin Christianity, and the ark more so in Jewish and Byzantine art; it is also used in Islamic miniatures.
+In all traditions, most depictions show a stretch of open river with few reeds.
+The vessel is sometimes seen drifting in many 19th-century depictions, and some in late medieval manuscripts of the Bible Moralisée type.

-The less common preceding scene of Moses being left in the reeds is formally called The Exposition of Moses.
-In some depictions this is shown in the distance as a subsidiary scene, and some cycles, mostly illustrating books, show both scenes.
-In some cases it may be hard to distinguish between the two; usually the Exposition includes Moses' mother and sister, and sometimes his father and other figures.
+The less common preceding scene of Moses being left in the reeds is formally called "The Exposition of Moses".
+In some depictions, this is shown in the distance as a subsidiary scene, and some books show both scenes.
+In some cases, it may be hard to distinguish between the two; usually, the "Exposition" includes Moses's mother and sister and sometimes his father and other figures.

 Rivka Ulmer identifies recurrent "issues" in the iconography of the subject: